GTC BLOG POST

 UK tax system

-Providing that you are residnet in the UK, which broadly will be achieved by spending 6+ months, having a home, working full time, or having ties in the UK, as a starting point, your worldwide incomes and gains will be assessable in the UK.
+Providing that you are resident in the UK, which broadly will be achieved by spending 6+ months, having a home, working full time, or having ties in the UK, as a starting point, your worldwide incomes and gains will be assessable in the UK.

 This means that alongside declaring and paying tax in the US, you have an equivalent requirement in the UK.